 This stream will assess management and policymaking responses to community concerns in response to the ALB impacts, involving stakeholders throughout the analysis.
 Evaluate ALB impacts by socio-economic status, race/ethnicity and management/governance regime to explore how a more engaged stakeholder group would respond to policy as a result of the ALB experience.
 Methodologies used include qualitative methods, such as interviews and focus groups.

-HERO Fellows are awarded $4,500 for the eight weeks of full-time research (June 9 through August 1), in addition to $1,600 for room and board, you are responsible for your transportation to and from Worcester, Mass., and 6 fellows will be chosen to attend the 2015 Association of American Geographers scholarly meeting in Chicago, IL to present your research to an audience of like-minded scholars and professionals.
+HERO Fellows are awarded $3,500 for the eight weeks of full-time research (June 3 through July 31,2015), in addition there will be opportuity to attend the 2016 Association of American Geographers scholarly meeting in San Fransisco to present your research to an audience of like-minded scholars and professionals.
+Funding for AAG TBD.

 If you are a Clark Student: